mangeshhambarde/dawg-java/README.md

 Building in C++
 ---------------
-A single C++ source file "dawgdic-build.cc" which uses the dawgdic library is included in this package to build a dawg from a lexicon file, which has lexicons separated by newlines, and write it to disk.
-Please take care of different newline conventions to avoid nasty surprises.
+A single C++ source file "dawgdic-build.cpp" which uses the dawgdic library is included in this package to build a dawg from a lexicon file, which has **sorted** lexicons separated by **line feeds** (not CRLF), and write it to disk.
+This code is not rigorously tested, so may give nasty suprises or fail miserably.

 	g++ -O3 dawgdic-build.cc -o dawgdic-build
 	dawgdic-build lexicons.txt dawg.bin